 For graduate schemes and internships:

-- Graduate recruitment bureau – One of the leading recruitment agency for graduate jobs in the UK and can match you up with roles in companies ranging from big corporations to small startups.
+- Graduate recruitment bureau – One of the leading recruitment agencies for graduate jobs in the UK that can match you up with roles in companies ranging from big corporations to small startups.

 - Student Employment Services – Specialises in internships and placements.